dojoe/btclock/fw/README.txt

 S=Xttt[,Xttt[,...]]
     Configure the display sequence.
     The sequence defines what will be displayed on the clock, in which order, and for how long.
-    The sequence can consist of up to eight elements, separated by commas.
+    The sequence can consist of up to ten elements, separated by commas.
 It repeats after the last element.
     Each element starts with one character defining what should be displayed (the X), followed (without space) by a (decimal) time in seconds.
     For X, you have a choice of:
       "T" - display the current time